At Kidding Around, we love to travel with kids, and these are some of our absolute favorite family places to visit in the Southeastern United States.

 Roan Mountain

 At 6,285 feet above sea level, Roan Mountain delivers big views over sweeping peaks.
-It’s perhaps most famous for the gorgeous rhododendrons that bloom in early summer along its ridges but really, anytime is going to be beautiful here.
-It’s pretty chilly though so bundle up!
+It’s perhaps most famous for the gorgeous rhododendrons that bloom in early summer along its ridges.
+But really, anytime is beautiful here.
+It’s pretty chilly though, so bundle up!

 Rock City

-Located in Chattanooga, TN, Rock City boasts a unique and creative atmosphere with a 4100-foot paved path that winds around amazing natural rock formations, including narrow pathways through large rocks, scenic look-out points, and an underground cavern.
-The garden is accented by statues, a rope bridge, clever signs, and more.
+Located in Chattanooga, TN, Rock City boasts a unique and creative atmosphere with a 4,100-foot paved path that winds around amazing natural rock formations, including narrow pathways through large rocks, scenic look-out points, and an underground cavern.
+Statues, a rope bridge, clever signs, and more accent the garden.

 Both of these parks are fantastic, clean, and fun for the whole family.
-The theme park has lots of roller coasters, a steam locomotive, wonderful shows, and areas for smaller kids to play and ride.
+Dollywood has lots of roller coasters, a steam locomotive, wonderful shows, and areas for smaller kids to play and ride.
 And the waterpark is such fun with mat slides, water coasters, and a huge lazy river.

 Go Lodge

-This 17-room mansion in Gatlinburg, TN is has hundreds of games to play and each room is designed as a famous game – the living room looks like the game, Clue, the kitchen is Mario Brothers themed, there are bedrooms that are designed after Pac-Man, Chess, LEGOS, and a Las Vegas casino.
+This 17-room mansion in Gatlinburg has hundreds of games to play, and each room is designed as a famous game.
+The living room looks like the game, Clue, the kitchen is Mario Brothers themed, there are bedrooms that are designed after Pac-Man, Chess, LEGOS, and a Las Vegas casino.
 The Go Lodge is a must-do with your family.

 LeConte Lodge

 The only way to get to LeConte Lodge on the top of Mt.
 LeConte is to hike up.
-Reservations are hard to come by but hikers have loved this place for many years for the views, the hospitality, and the feeling of accomplishment standing atop the mountain looking down on Gatlinburg.
+Reservations for the rustic cabins are hard to come by, but hikers have loved this place for many years for the views, the hospitality, and the feeling of accomplishment standing atop the mountain.

 The best places to visit in South Carolina are right here.